Hend Sabry: The 2010s

 In keeping with her stated preference for taking on socially relevant roles, Sabry increasingly appeared in films and series with a perceived social impact.
 The 2010 comedy series I Want to Get Married (Ayiza Atgawez) would prove seminal to Sabry’s career.
-Adapted from Ghada Abdel Aal‘s popular autobiographical blog-turned-book, the series pokes fun at, while criticizing, the societal pressures Egyptian women face to get married young.
-The series was a huge success in the MENA region turning Sabry, who plays a pharmacist desperate to get married before she turns 30, into a regional star.
+Adapted from Ghada Abdel Aal‘s popular autobiographical blog-turned-book, the series pokes fun at—while criticizing—the pressures Egyptian women face to get married young.
+The series was a big success in the MENA region turning Sabry, who plays a pharmacist desperate to get married before she turns 30, into a regional star.
 A Netflix reboot of the series twelve years later would be another important marker in her career.

 In 2011 Sabry appeared in Asmaa, director and writer Amr Salama's second feature which sought to raise awareness and change misconceptions about AIDS in Egypt.
 Inspired by the real events, the story follows an Egyptian woman with HIV who died from a burst gallbladder because doctors refused to operate on her.
 The film had a successful run on the international festival circuit, and won several awards including the 2012 Murex d'Or Award for Best Arabian Actress for Sabry.

 In 2013, Arabian Business listed her among the "100 most powerful Arab Women".
 In 2014 she became a partner of Tayarah, one of Egypt's biggest platforms for video and digital content production.
 In 2015 she established her Cairo-based Salam Production company.